 Our competitors are engaged in all areas of drug discovery throughout the world, are numerous, and include, among others, major pharmaceutical companies and specialized biopharmaceutical firms.
-Other companies are engaged in developing antisense technology.
+Other companies are engaged in developing antisense technology or unique methods of identifying infectious organisms.
 Our competitors may succeed in developing drugs or technologies that are more effective than any drugs or technologies that we are developing.
 These competitive developments could make our products obsolete or non-competitive.